insin/newforms/docs/forms_api.rst

    This is the primary means of generating components such as labels and input fields in the default form rendering methods.

-   Its attributes and methods may be of use when implementing custom rendering.
+   Its attributes and methods will be of particular use when implementing custom form layout and rndering.

    :param Form form:
       a form.